Start Saving For The Holidays

 While employees can always use their bonuses and 13th month pay to cover for the holiday expenses, I think that it’s better to use that extra money to pay for debts or to buy an investment.

-While traditionally, freelance projects and business sales significantly grow during the holidays.
-One cannot solely rely on expected increase in sales and profit to cover for one’s holiday spending.
+Traditionally, freelance projects and business sales significantly grow during the holidays.
+But one cannot solely rely on the profit for increased sales to cover for the holiday spending.

 Which really brings us to the point of this article – to start saving for a “holiday fund”.